DevashishPrasad/CascadeTabNet/README.md

 Kshitij Kapadni : kshitij.kapadni [at] gmail [dot] com <br>
 Manish Visave : manishvisave149 [at] gmail [dot] com <br>

-## Acknowledgement
-We thank Akshay Navalakha (AP Analytica) for his idea and guidance in the initial project of invoice-document parsing that we developed for him.

 ## Cite as
 <pre>
 @misc{ cascadetabnet2020,